tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index-2019-05-06-preview.md

 + Knowledge store definitions and projections in skillsets
 + Caching used for incremental enrichment in indexer definitions

-For more information about this preview functions, see [Knowledge stores](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro) and [Incremental enrichment](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual).
+For more information about these preview functions, see [Knowledge stores](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro) and [Incremental enrichment](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual).

 The preview features documented in this section are available on all tiers, in all regions.